-Meantime, listen to BirdNote’s latest podcast anytime on the player below, or by visiting their website.
+Meantime, listen to BirdNote’s latest podcast anytime by visiting their website.
 Subscribe to the podcast or RSS, free.
 More than 100 public radio stations playing BirdNote are listed here; if you like what you hear, why not ask your local station if they’ll carry it.

 The BirdNote backstory: In 2002, the then-executive director of Seattle Audubon heard a short public-radio show called StarDate.
 “We could do that with birds,” she thought.
 In 2005 the idea became a two-minute daily public-radio show.
 Lucky for all of us!

 IN CASE YOU MISSED anything from my ongoing series with the daily public-radio show BirdNote: